Teaching

 Learning

 Since graduating with my Ph.D. from Bryn Mawr College, I’ve taught at Pennsylvania State University Abington, at Smith College, Lebanon Valley College, Williams College, and Franklin & Marshall College.
-Now, I continue to teach at Kimberton Waldorf School.
+Now, I continue to teach at a small private school, Kimberton Waldorf School.
 I continually strive to create an inclusive classroom and with guidance that I gained from the Sherrered Center for Teaching & Learning, Center for Excellence in Teaching and Learning, Quantitative Skills Program, and a lot of practical advice from my colleagues at Franklin & Marshall College.

 Read over my teaching philosophy for details.